 Incidents of card swiping have occurred throughout Vietnam and you should keep your credit card in sight at all times.
 There have also been incidents of theft occurring near ATMs soon after travellers make cash withdrawals.

 If you require a replacement ATM card while overseas, please be aware that you may have difficulty having it delivered to Vietnam.
 Many Australian banks do not maintain local or regional branches with English-speaking staff and Vietnamese postal services are generally unreliable.
 You should consider using an international courier service if you need a replacement.
 The Australian Embassy or Consulate-General cannot provide you with bridging funds while you wait for a new card.

 Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.

-While travelling, don't carry too much cash and remember that expensive watches, jewellery and cameras are tempting targets for thieves.
+While travelling, don't carry too much cash and remember that expensive watches, jewellery, cameras and other valuable items are tempting targets for thieves.

 As a sensible precaution against luggage tampering, including theft, lock your luggage.
 Information on luggage safety is available from Australia's Civil Aviation Safety Authority.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport.
 If your passport is lost or stolen overseas, report it online or contact the Australian Embassy in Hanoi or the Australian Consulate-General in Ho Chi Minh City as soon as possible.